DhruvBisla/plably/README.md

 pipx install plably
 ```

 For the best command line experience, plably may be installed via pipx.
-If you do not have pipx installed, you may find installation instructions [here](https://pipxproject.github.io/pipx/installation/).
+If you do not have pipx installed, you may follow the installation instructions [here](https://pipxproject.github.io/pipx/installation/).

 ## Usage